jennahamlin/el_gato/README.md

 ```

 ## All available arguments
+[add in new arguments like the kmer option once included]
 Usage information printed when running el_gato.py with `-h` or `--help`.
 ```
 usage: el_gato.py [--read1 Read 1 file] [--read2 Read 2 file] [--assembly Assembly file] [--help]